HumanMovementNeuroscience/capstone/docs/course_materials/capstone_proper/knowledge-tree-outline-assignment.md

 ## Pre-Exercise Preparation
 - **Select a Markdown Editor**: Choose from VS Code, ObsidianMD, HackMD, or use `docx` via Google Docs or MS Word (later converting to markdown).
+  - if you need assistance using or choosing a tool to use for this assignment, please ask for help in the appropriate channel in the `Tools` category.
 - **Set Up Citation Management**: Make sure you have a Zotero account or an equivalent tool ready for managing your citations.
+  - if you need help with this, please ask for help in the `#zotero` channel in the `Tools` category.

 ## Step-by-Step Guide
 1. **Create an Outline**: Draft a high-level outline of your capstone project in the markdown file.
-2. **Structure Your Knowledge Tree**: Organize your outline using a 3x3 approach:
+2. **Structure Your Knowledge Tree**: Organize your outline using a 3^3 approach:
    - **3 Main Topics**: Summarize each in less than one sentence.
    - **3 Subtopics Each**: Define subtopics for each main point in roughly one sentence.
    - **3 Citations Each**: Find and summarize 3 sources per subtopic, each with a 1-2 sentence summary.